hc6pe/adifupload/README.md

 #for debian and ubuntu:

-sudo apt -y install curl inotify-tools
+sudo apt -y install curl inotify-tools trustedqsl

 #for fedora and centos:

-sudo yum -y install curl inotify-tools
+sudo yum -y install curl inotify-tools trustedqsl

 And add it to your crontab at reboot.
 Don't forget to change "YOURUSERNAME" to your username homedir, otherwise it will not start: